-We work in a great learning environment (our new school building opened in September 2010) with superb facilities (we also have our own TARDIS).
-We opened a new Sixth Form Centre in September 2015, and also recently opened new specialist SEN unit provision at Rise@GHC (a 10 minute walk from our main site).
+We work in a great learning environment.
+Our new school building opened in September 2010 and we enjoy superb facilities (we also have our own TARDIS).
+A new Sixth Form Centre opened in September 2015, as well as a specialist SEND resource centre, Rise@GHC, for pupils with ASC.

 Finally, we believe that anyone can achieve, and beyond expectation, with relentless dedication, commitment and purposeful hard work.
 If you possess the qualities listed, have the necessary skills and experience, believe that working with young people is a privilege and are ambitious for the future of Garth Hill College, we welcome your application.